geerlingguy/ansible-vagrant-examples/awx/README.md

 Once the VM is up and running (after `vagrant up` is complete and you're back at the command prompt), you can log into it via SSH if you'd like by typing in `vagrant ssh`.
 Otherwise, the next steps are below.

 > Note: This VM uses 4 GB of RAM by default, because AWX requires a lot of memory to perform well.
-If you are using a server or local workstation with less than 8 GB of RAM, you might want to manually change the memory requirements to a lower value (the `v.memory` parameter in the `Vagrantfile`).
+If you are using a server or local workstation with less than 8 GB of RAM, AWX may not run very well!

 ### Setting up your hosts file